Police-Data-Accessibility-Project/pdap.io/README.md

 1. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 2. `cd pdap.io`
-3. `pnpm install` to install dependencies
+3. `npm install` to install dependencies
-4. `pnpm dev` to start the site in development mode.
+4. `npm run dev` to start the site in development mode.
 Editing most files will trigger an automatic refresh of the page thanks to Vite's excellent dev server.
-5. `pnpm build` to build the site for production.
+5. `npm run build` to build the site for production.
-6. `pnpm preview` will boot up a local static web server that serves the files from dist at `http://localhost:4173`.
+6. `npm run preview` will boot up a local static web server that serves the files from dist at `http://localhost:4173`.
 It's an easy way to check if the production build looks OK in your local environment.

 ### Staging